AyeshaSheikh01/LeetCode/README.md

 - ValidSudoku36.py - Solution for valid Sudoku (added 2026-07-27) ( It took me an hour and half so dont lose hope, its normal to take alot in the start)
 - MoveZeros283.py - Solution for Move zero (added 2026-07-28)
 - ProductOfArrayExceptSelf238- Not Solved yet as I am struggling to solve it today (added 2026-07-28) I will continue it tomorrow or after a day or two.
+- findTheDifference389.py — Find the Difference
+- intersectionOfTwoArrays349.py — Intersection of Two Arrays
+- reverseString344.py — Reverse String
+- squaresOfSortedArray977.py — Squares of a Sorted Array
 ## How to Use

 Run any Python file directly with: